vereis/blog/apps/blog/priv/posts/20241126141959_dear_friend_you_built_an_erlang.md

 Hmm.. `git blame`... *"Oh, that was me."*... the shame.

 - Our pods scale dynamically.
-- Too many exhausts our database connections and add too load...
+- Too many exhausts our database connections and adds too much load...
 - Our queues are full of retries.
 - Our services are deadlocked.